indoorequal/vue-maplibre-gl/docs/guide/nuxt.md

 # Nuxt

-vue-maplibre-gl is compatible with [Nuxt](https://nuxt.com/).
+## Using the nuxt-maplibre package (recommended)

+The easiest way to integrate maplibre and [Nuxt](https://nuxt.com/) is to use the [nuxt-maplibre](https://github.com/Gugustinette/nuxt-maplibre) package.
+You can read [the documentation](https://gugustinette.github.io/nuxt-maplibre/).

+## Manual use

 Maplibre require access to a window and does not works with server side rendering.
-The easiest way to use is to use a [client component](https://nuxt.com/docs/guide/directory-structure/components#client-components).
+To make it works, you can use a [client component](https://nuxt.com/docs/guide/directory-structure/components#client-components).

 ::: code-group
 ```vue [map.client.vue]